 - External data needed to analyze visitor data.
 External data is combined with on-site data to help understand website behavior data.
 Most common example is understanding the geolocation of users since IP addresses associated with Geographic regions and internet service providers.
 This is a common feature offered by almost all web analytics software

-- CRM: If companies can connect visitors to leads in their CRM system, they can have an accurate view of where their revenue is coming from
+If companies can connect visitors to leads in their CRM system, they can have an accurate view of where their revenue is coming from

-- Search engines: Search engines are a major source of traffic for companies and tools like Google Search Console or Bing Webmaster Tools can help companies better understand and optimize traffic from search engines.
+Search engines are a major source of traffic for companies and tools like Google Search Console or Bing Webmaster Tools can help companies better understand and optimize traffic from search engines.

-- Server logs: Can provide additional, aggregated information about visitors that do not allow their data to be tracked.
+These provide provide additional, aggregated information about visitors that do not allow their data to be tracked.

 How does GDPR change data collection?